donders-research-data-management/rdm-wiki/rdm-wiki/en/development/design_architecture.md

 Every collection snapshot acquires a version number.
 The numver is reflected on the snapshot's collection namespace as a suffrix, e.g. __:v1__, __:v2__, etc.

 Every collection snapshot also acquires an attribute for a global persistent identifier, for example `identifierEPIC`.
-However, same identifier is shared amongst the snapshots originated from the same head collection.
+However, the same identifier is shared amongst the snapshots originated from the same head collection.

 ### iRODS storage resources